cloud-devops-enthusiast/Google-Cloud-Platform_Associate-cloud-engineer_Certification-Exam-Preparation/README.md

 The practise test link for the same is [here](https://docs.google.com/forms/d/e/1FAIpQLSfexWKtXT2OSFJ-obA4iT3GmzgiOCGvjrT9OfxilWC1yPtmfQ/viewform).
 This practise test is created by the Google Cloud peeps, which will help you to get familier with the format of questions.

-Post that you can schedule the exam [here](https://www.webassessor.com/googlecloud/).